zzz0906/LeetCode/README.md

 !!
 There is some difference between the lower_bound, upper_bound and this problem.
 If we cannot find the target we shall ouput -1,-1 instead of the bound~

 The upper_bound shall be modified in this problem.
 Let me finish it tomorrow.

+Therefore, we still need to practice binary search